fsfe/reuse-docs/site/content/page.md

  * Do keep your version control system public if you use it
  * Make references to the license text and the SPDX identifier from each source code file
  * Include license and copyright information also for files which can not include a proper header, either in a separate .license file, or using the DEP-5/copyright specification.

+[^3]: Establish project governance committed to public access, vet material added to project to protect against vulnerability to takedown, only include material under a free and open source license so it can be copied and archived freely and ensure project is archived by institutions dedicated to long-term preservation of software code, eg.
+Software Heritage.

 <a name="three"></a>
 ## 3. Provide an inventory for included software